https://www.deakin.edu.au/__data/assets/image/0009/557631/35758_bachelor-of-science-honours-hero.jpg

 Entry requirements

-• a Bachelor degree or major in a related discipline with a WAM (Weighted Average Mark) of at least 65% in all level 3 and level 4 units (for Deakin awards) or final year units (for awards from other providers) OR
+• completion of a bachelor degree or higher or major in a related discipline with a Weighted Average Mark (WAM) (or equivalent average grade indicator) of at least 65 in third year units, or where relevant, final year units

-IELTS / English language requirements
+English language proficiency requirements

 Recognition of prior learning

-If you have completed previous studies which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of Prior Learning.
+If you have completed previous studies which you believe may reduce the number of units you have to complete at Deakin, indicate in the appropriate section on your application that you wish to be considered for Recognition of prior learning.
 You will need to provide a certified copy of your previous course details so your credit can be determined.
-If you are eligible, your offer letter will then contain information about your Recognition of Prior Learning.
+If you are eligible, your offer letter will then contain information about your Recognition of prior learning.

-Your Recognition of Prior Learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
+Your Recognition of prior learning is formally approved prior to your enrolment at Deakin during the Enrolment and Orientation Program.
 You must bring original documents relating to your previous study so that this approval can occur.

-You can also refer to the Recognition of Prior Learning System which outlines the credit that may be granted towards a Deakin University degree.
+You can also refer to the recognition of prior learning (RPL) system which outlines the credit that may be granted towards a Deakin University degree.

 Fees and scholarships